When Your Insurance Company Acts in Bad Faith

 If you have faithfully paid your insurance premiums, you have every right to expect that your insurance company will be there for you when you file a legitimate claim.
 Unfortunately, many policyholders find when they most desperately need their insurance benefits — when suffering a disability, mourning the loss of a loved one, dealing with damage to their homes and in other serious situations — the companies refuse to pay just and adequate compensation.

 If your insurance company unreasonably denied the payment of a legitimate claim, delayed payment, failed to thoroughly investigate a claim, misinterpreted your policy or underpaid a claim without a valid reason, it acted in bad faith.
 At the DL Law Group, based in San Francisco, we help individuals hold insurance companies accountable under the terms of insurance policies and all applicable laws.
-With 30 years of combined experience handling these types of cases, our lawyers have taken on the largest and most litigious insurance companies in the nation and recovered millions of dollars in settlements.
+With 30 years of combined experience handling these types of cases, our San Francisco bad faith insurance attorneys have taken on the largest and most litigious insurance companies in the nation and recovered millions of dollars in settlements.